AmanySirajAl-Din/React_Movies_App/README.md

 ## App Functionallities

-* Show movies in cards
+* Show movies in cards (With multi pages 'Pagination')
-* Search for movies by name
+* Search for movies by name (With multi pages 'Pagination')

 ---
 ## App Pages